 Writer/Director & Actor

-Kira Powell is an award-winning writer-director and actor of African American and Ecuadorian descent.
-She earned her MFA in Directing from the American Film Institute, where her thesis film Best Eyes received the DGA Student Jury Award for Outstanding Directing - a national honor recognizing top emerging filmmakers.
+Kira Powell is an award-winning writer-director and actor of African American and Ecuadorian descent whose films explore identity, belonging, and the immigrant experience.
+She holds an MFA in Directing from the American Film Institute Conservatory.

-In addition to Best Eyes, Kira wrote and directed The Good Mother, a psychological horror short that explores motherhood, mental health, and cultural isolation, which premiered at Screamfest Horror Film Festival.
+Powell's short The Good Mother, a psychological horror about motherhood and cultural isolation, premiered at Screamfest, and her co-directed experimental short Borders is currently screening at Tallgrass and Black Harvest.
 She also wrote, directed, and performed Caught in the Mix, an award-winning solo show exploring Black-Latinx identity, staged at multiple venues across Los Angeles and recognized for its social impact.

 She is currently developing the feature adaptation of her award-winning short Best Eyes as her debut film, alongside other projects for film and television.